nikkilocke/CodeFirstWebFramework/contentFiles/Documentation.md

 This creates a possibly editable editable list of records.

-You can allow the user to select an item from the list by adding a "select" property to Options, containing a url to call with the record id in an `id` parameter.
+You can allow the user to select an item from the list by setting the Select propertyto a url to call with the record id in an `id` parameter.
 If you do not do so, Save buttons will be provided, which will include the amended form data as a json object called `json` in the post parameters to the current method with `Post` added to the end.
 This expects an AjaxReturn object to be returned indicating success or failure, and including the Primary id of any newly-created record.
 You can override this url by adding a `submit` property to Options.

 ### HeaderDetailForm